Taiko2k/Taiko2k/README.md

 ## If you wanna reach me

 My email address is in the side bar.
-You can also reach me on Discord: Musou#5761

 <!--
 **Taiko2k/Taiko2k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.